railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 You'll now install a module named \ ``product``\  , which will enable you to manage the company's products.
 This is part of the core installation, so you don't need to load anything to make this work, but isn't installed in the Minimal Profile.

-Open the list of uninstalled modules from  *Administration > Modules Management > Uninstalled Modules* .
+Open the list of uninstalled modules from :menuselection:`Administration --> Modules Management --> Uninstalled Modules`.
 Search for the module by entering the name \ ``product``\   in the search screen then clicking it in the list that appears below it to open it.
 The form that describes the module gives you useful information such as its version number, its status and a review of its functionality.
 Click  *Install*  and the status of the module changes to \ ``To be installed``\  .

 .. figure:: images/install_product_module.png